What is a version control system?

 Is it possible to refer to a specific version?

 Yes!
-Although nothing is implement so far, we currently see two possibilities:
+Although nothing is implemented so far, we currently see two possibilities:

 The first one is a “git mode”, in which patches are explicitly ordered, by remembering the latest patch applied to a repository, and adding explicit dependencies to all subsequent patches.
 In this model, a patch hash contains enough information to compute the whole state: indeed, that state is just the transitive closure of dependencies of a single patch.
 However, this would yield an algorithm in O(|P|), where P is the set of patches in the given states.